 Field-hunting tip

-Look in skarns, contact metamorphic zones country — that is the host setting where tazheranite typically forms.
+Look in skarns, contact metamorphic zones country, the host setting where tazheranite typically forms.
 If you start seeing gehlenite, spinel, diopside in float, you are in the right ground.
 Field specimens usually show a equant crystals, grains habit, so train your eye for that shape before scanning the outcrop.